What Caused my Child's Epilepsy?

 How can I help my child live with epilepsy?

 Having an upbeat approach will help you and your child cope best.
 Make sure you get the right information about your child’s epilepsy.
 Talking about epilepsy openly with your child will help them understand it better.
-Using child friendly resources like Epilepsy Ireland’s children’s books will help you explain to even quite young children.
+Using child friendly resources will help you explain to even quite young children.
+You can find further information on this by visiting 'Books for children' section of our website.

 How do I explain epilepsy to my child?

 Your child’s questions need to be answered honestly.
 This helps them to become more confident and understand their epilepsy better.
 There are a range of child friendly resources available from Epilepsy Ireland which may help explain epilepsy to children.
-See also our section on discussing epilepsy with children and with teenagers.
-Your Epilepsy Ireland Community Resource Officer can discuss how best to approach telling children about their epilepsy.
+Within this section, you will find details on how to discuss epilepsy with your child or teenager.
+Our Community Resource Officers can also discuss how to best approach telling children about their epilepsy.
+Get in touch with your local Community Resource Officer by visiting the 'Our Local Services' section of our website.

 Who needs to know about my child’s epilepsy?